glamod/glamod-help/managing-incoming-data.md

 * Data Start and End years for each variable available
 * Any other variables available

-The items that are essential: Station ID, Latitude/Longitude and elevation.
+The items that are essential: Station ID or Station name, Latitude/Longitude and elevation.

 Please also provide *Data Usage Policy* information with supporting documentation in a word document or text doocument.